karanpraharaj/fralotito/content/post/dynamic-programming/index.md

 +++
-title = "Dynamic Programming"
-subtitle = ""
+title = "Introduction to dynamic programming" subtitle = ""

 math = true

 # Add a summary to display on homepage (optional).
-summary = "Just some random notes about Dynamic Programming"
+summary = "Some notes about DP"

 date = 2019-04-08T13:21:02+02:00
 draft = false